monalvrz/Election_Analysis/README.md

  - Print the information on the terminal.
  - Save the information on a text file.

-**To obtain this information we have to use the lists and the dictionaries we created in the first part.
-It can be easilly change for other information, the only importan part is to maintain the same formula.
-It won't change if you are more or less information to the database.**
+**To obtain this information we have to write a for loop that will help us retrieve the information an easily calculate th percentages.
+In addition we have to write and if statment tha will determine the winner candidate and the winning county based on the vote count.** _To replecate this part of the script with other data bases we have to pay attention on the list and dictionaries we created in the first section.
+It can be easilly change for other information, the only importan part is to maintain the same if statement and respect the indentation.
+It won't change if you are more or less information to the database.

   ```
   # 6a: Write a for loop to get the county from the county dictionary